-Click Save Settings to apply your change and the Access Point will reboot itself, or click Cancel Changes to cancel your change.
-Help information is available on the right side of the screen.
+Click Apply to apply your change and the Access Point will reboot itself, or cancel your change by not clicking Apply.
+Help information is available on the upper-right-hand side of the screen.

 The Administration - Config Management Tab

 On this screen you can create a backup configuration file or save a configuration file to the Access Point.